inexorgame-obsolete/wiki-mirror/Recruiting.md

-The goal of this project is to create an standalone fork of [Cube 2: Sauerbraten](http://sauerbraten.org/), establishing a bigger game audience and keeping the game alive for the future by enhancing and modernizing it.
+The goal of this project is to create a standalone fork of [Cube 2: Sauerbraten](http://sauerbraten.org/), establishing a bigger game audience and keeping the game alive for the future by enhancing and modernizing it.

-We would be happy if you are interested in joining our team.
+We will be very happy if you join our team!

 ### What you can contribute